adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 # cka_2nd_edition_live_lessons_by_pearson
 A Terraform module to spin up a CKA cluster required for the CKA 2nd Edition Video course published by Pearson IT Certification

+### General information
+Each AWS resource is created by calling modules from the [terraform-aws-modules](https://github.com/terraform-aws-modules).
+WIP

-## I should have this wrapped up soon, holidays were busy, this is still a WIP
+## I should have this wrapped up soon, holidays were busy

-## requirements WIP
+## requirements
 ```
 user ~ $ ssh-keygen
 ..